rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 ---------------------------

 AdGuard Home features and documentation can be found here: `documentation <https://github.com/AdguardTeam/AdGuardHome>`_.
-Note that there is some preparation necassary to get this rock-on to work.
+Note that there is some preparation required to get this rock-on to work.

 .. _adguard_install:

 Installing the Adguard Home Rock-on
 -------------------------------------
-This rock-on does require two additional shares to be set.
+This rock-on requires two additional shares to be set.
 E.g. **adguard_config** and **adguard_data**.
-These shares have
+These shares must be
-to be setup up before installation.
+setup up before the installation.

-Additional we are changing the share permissions for the **adguard_data**.
+We will also change the share permissions for **adguard_data**.
-Navigate to *Storage* > *Shares* then select the created data share.
-Navigate to *Access Control* and the click on *Edit*.
-Change the settings like shown in the picture.
+Navigate to *Storage* > *Shares* and select the data share you created.
+Navigate to to *Access Control* and click on *Edit*.
+Change the settings as shown in the picture.

 .. image:: /images/interface/docker-based-rock-ons/adguard_share_permission.png
    :width: 100%
    :align: center

-We now have to add the *macvlan-network* for the Rock-on.
-For that we have to use a command with has to be changed to confirm with your local network.
+Now we need to add the *macvlan-network* for the rock-on.
+To do this, we need to with a command that needs to be changed to match your local network.

 .. code:: bash